kiranjthomas/personal-site/hugo/content/posts/how-do-private-dns-names-get-resolved.md

 You can configure/review the DHCP Option Sets in the AWS console

-# Use These Tools For Debugging DNS Issues
+## Use These Tools For Debugging DNS Issues

 * cat /etc/resolv.conf  - show your resolver
-* ifconfig -a - display information of all active or inactive netrwork interfaces on the server
+* ifconfig -a - display information of all active or inactive network interfaces on the server
 * dig - Utility for interrogating DNS name servers
   * dig <hostname>
   * dig -x - simplified reverse lookup